kiteCTRL/kiteTRAK-for-PhobGCC/README.md

 By default, the display is upright when the display's through holes are closer to the controller cable side (see main.cpp for reorienting the display).
 For keeping the display in place, use a cushioning material to wedge the display inside the controller grip of the clear back plate.

+Follow the PhobGCC-SW RP2040 build guide for building the firmware.

 ## Display Usage
 * (D-pad Left) Time Tracking: display how long you have been connected to a setup in hr:mn:sc format
 * (D-pad Down) IPM Tracking: display live IPM averaged over a 10-second interval of play